isomerpages/nparks-naturekakis/_nature-kakis-network/Chapters/Our Chapters.md

 <section>
 	<img src="/images/BioD%20&amp;%20wildlife/BioDandWildlife__2__Resized.jpg">
 <p align="justify">The Nature Kakis chapters are part of a network of passionate volunteers that come together to run <a href="/join-our-activities/">grounds-up activities</a> that involve, engage, and inspire communities to care for our City In Nature.</p>
-<p>Every chapter is constituency-based as the Nature Kakis chapters are run by grassroots volunteers, schools, and residents.
+<p align="justify">Every chapter is constituency-based as the Nature Kakis chapters are run by grassroots volunteers, schools, and residents.
 Currently, the network consists of 13 established chapters island-wide.
 We aim to grow this number and establish one chapter per constituency.</p>
 <p align="justify">Nature Kakis chapters are guided by NParks, with <a href="">induction sessions</a> and <a href="">training</a> to get chapters started.
 Recognised chapters are also eligible for <a href="/seed-fund/about/">seed funding</a> to support chapter development.</p>
 <br>
 </section>
 <section>
 <h3>Nature Kakis Chapters by district</h3>
 <img src="/images/Maps/nk%20map%20new.PNG">
-<p>Keen to join a chapter or see what they offer?
+<p align="justify">Keen to join a chapter or see what they offer?
 Explore our links below to learn about the Nature Kakis around Singapore!</p>
 <h4>Northwest CDC</h4>
 <ul>
 	<li><a href="/all/chapters/nee-soon-south/">Nee Soon South</a></li>